On 2/25/2021 the NPS approved our outstanding permit for the spring race!

 1. Packet pickup of race bib will be cancelled for 2021 and they will be mailed to runners in advance of the event.
 Premiums will be picked up after finishing.
 Pre-race briefing information will be recorded in a video/email and sent to runners prior to race morning.
 This will eliminate crowding and congregating on race morning.

-2. Participants and race volunteers will have to print and bring a signed waiver stating that to their knowledge they have no COVID-19 symptoms AND they have taken and received a negative COVID-19 test within 72 hours of the event.
+2. Participants (runners and pacers) will have to print and bring a signed waiver stating that to their knowledge they have no COVID-19 symptoms AND they have taken and received a negative COVID-19 test within 72 hours of the event or been fully vaccinated (2 weeks after Moderna/Pfizer second dose or 2 weeks after J&J single dose).
+Volunteers will be strongly encouraged to take and receive a negative COVID-19 test in the 72 hours prior to the event and will be required to wear a face mask at ALL TIMES during the event.

 3. Runners will start in waves of 10-50 people, socially distanced, every 2-5 minutes starting at 7:00AM on April 24th based on the latest guidance from local, state, and federal health authorities on group size limits.